Beriev Be-200: Operational history

-A firm called International Emergency Services ("IES"), housed at the Santa Maria Public Airport in California, tried since at least 2009 to bring the Be-200 to the United States in its fire-fighting role.
-An organisation called the USA Firefighting Air Corps ("USAFAC") said in September 2014 that it had signed a collaboration agreement with IES to develop a U.S.-built Be-200 in Colorado.
+A firm called International Emergency Services ("IES"), housed at the Santa Maria Public Airport in California, US tried since at least 2009 to bring the Be-200 to the United States in its fire-fighting role.
+An organization called the USA Firefighting Air Corps ("USAFAC") said in September 2014 that it had signed a collaboration agreement with IES to develop a U.S.-assembled Be-200 in Colorado.
 However, the USAFAC website address was simply parked by late 2021, and the Colorado Secretary of State records show USAFAC has expired.
 There was also discussion at a Santa Maria Public Airport District meeting in October 2016 of IES, Seaplane Global Air Services ("SGAS") and Airbus partnering to build the aircraft at the Santa Maria airport.
 Regardless, there was no concrete on-the-ground result from this proposal.
 Meanwhile, in September 2018, SGAS ordered from the manufacturer four Be-200ES aircraft with an option for six more.
 The first two aircraft were to be equipped with D-436TP engines, the eight others with the SaM146 engines.
 According to some reports, SGAS had plans to wet- and dry-lease the water-bombers in partnership with IES, offering services in several countries, including the US, European nations, and Australia.
-However, as of March 2022, the IES website address leads only to a page marked: “Account Suspended,” and the California Secretary of State website shows International Emergency Services as terminated.
+However, by March 2022, the IES website address lead only to a page marked: “Account Suspended,” and the California Secretary of State website showed International Emergency Services as terminated.
+No aircraft were ever manufactured for SGAS, and as of September 2024, the status of SGAS was shown on the California Secretary of State website as "Forfeited."

 In June–October 2020, Be-200ESs were extensively used to provide fire-fighting service in Turkey.
 During the summer of 2021 one aircraft was used in Greece.